Team Leader - Children's Home

 • Job Requisition Number: 9421

 Having successfully recruited to the Registered Manager and Deputy Manager positions for our first two children’s homes, Gloucestershire is making headway in realising our vision to establish a diverse range of local children’s homes.
 This is an exciting programme and part of a much wider strategy which aims to support our most vulnerable children in achieving timely permanence.
-Our first two homes will open early autumn and we are now looking to recruit 6 Team Leaders who, along with the Deputy Managers, will make up the management team within the homes.
+Our first two homes will open over the next few weeks, and we are now looking to recruit three Team Leaders who, along with the Deputy Manager, will make up the management team within our largest home, Kingsholm House.
+This home will support young people aged 13+ who require a longer period in a children’s home and who need support to develop the skills to successfully transition, as a care leaver, into the community.

 Reward and Support